Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Results

-In the main text, we report results for our largest projected-subspace setting, $d_{\max}=2000$, corresponding to a final projected-subspace dimension of $\dim(\mathcal{V}) = 4\times 10^{6}$.
-The full set of results for smaller $d_{\max}$ is provided in the Supplementary Information.

-Fig.~\ref{fig2} visualizes the $\mathrm{N_2}$ dissociation benchmark and highlights the regime-dependent behavior of CSQD for a representative setting ($\dim(\mathcal{V})=4\times 10^{6}$, BMM, $K=5$).
+In the main text, we focus on the largest value of $d_{\max}$ considered, $d_{\max}=2000$, corresponding to a final projected-subspace dimension of $\dim(\mathcal{V}) = 4\times 10^{6}$.
+Fig.~\ref{fig2} visualizes the $\mathrm{N_2}$ dissociation benchmark and highlights the regime-dependent behavior of CSQD for a representative setting (BMM, $K=5$).
 BMM is a natural choice because it models binary occupation features through a Bernoulli likelihood.
-For visualization, we use $K=5$, the largest value considered, as a conservative setting that mitigates potential under-clustering.
+We also use $K=5$, the largest value considered, as a conservative setting that mitigates potential under-clustering.
+The full set of results for smaller $d_{\max}$ values is provided in the Supplementary Information.

 In Fig.~\ref{fig2}a, HCI provides a high-accuracy classical benchmark for this active space across both the near-equilibrium and stretched-bond regimes.
-Restricted HF (RHF) and coupled-cluster singles and doubles (CCSD) are shown as single-reference baselines: they are accurate near equilibrium but deteriorate upon bond stretching as static correlation becomes increasingly important.
+Restricted HF (RHF) and coupled-cluster singles and doubles (CCSD) are shown as single-reference baselines.
+They perform well near equilibrium but deteriorate upon bond stretching as static correlation becomes increasingly important.
 We note that CCSD is not variational and can therefore fall below the benchmark curve in strongly correlated regimes.
-Both SQD and CSQD closely track the benchmark trend, while CSQD tends to remain closer in the stretched-bond region where single-reference descriptions become inadequate.
+Both SQD and CSQD closely track the HCI reference, while CSQD tends to remain closer in the stretched-bond region, where single-reference descriptions become inadequate.

-Fig.~\ref{fig2}b makes the SQD--CSQD comparison explicit.
-The upper panel plots $\Delta E \equiv E_{\mathrm{CSQD}}-E_{\mathrm{SQD}}$, showing a crossover from the near-equilibrium region, where SQD is often slightly lower, to the stretched-bond region, where CSQD yields consistently lower variational energies.
-The lower panel reports the RHF weight $|c_{\mathrm{RHF}}|^2$ extracted from the HCI wave function, which generally decreases with bond length and serves as an indicator of the breakdown of a single-reference approximation.
-As $|c_{\mathrm{RHF}}|^2$ decreases, $\Delta E$ tends to become negative, indicating that CSQD tends to outperform SQD as the system enters the strongly correlated regime.
-This behavior is consistent with the interpretation that cluster-resolved reference occupations can provide a more effective guide for particle-number recovery when static correlation dominates.